 The barriers listed above may be permanent or temporary.
 For instance, you could temporarily lose the use of your hand due to injury.
 Many of the items listed above are likely self-explanatory; however, numbers 6 and 7 might not be.
-For 6, I have in mind visitors who might not have access to broadband or 4G internet connections, i.e., fast internet connections, which could be users in more rural areas or in regions that do not have an internet infrastructure.
-7 refers to users who cannot use the latest browsers, perhaps because of limitations at work or of their device.
+For 6, I have in mind visitors who might not have access to broadband or 4G internet connections, i.e., fast internet connections, which could be users in more rural areas or in regions that do not have a robust internet infrastructure.
+7 refers to users who cannot use the latest browsers, perhaps because of device or work limitations.

 Supporting Slow Connections and Outdated Browsers

-Thankfully, developers offer a handful of tools, so you can have your cake and eat it, too.
-Basically, these tools automatically allow you to use the latest and greatest features while automatically providing support for older browsers.
+Thankfully, developers offer a handful of tools so that you can have your cake and eat it, too.
+Basically, these tools automatically allow you to use the latest and greatest features while providing support for older browsers.
 These resources fall under the categories of polyfills, transpilers, and vendor prefixes.

 Transpilers translate the coding language into different versions, like translating 18th-century English into the modern day vernacular.
-Here, the goal is not to polyfill or add in outdated functionality, but rather to allow you to the newest syntax (which is often easier and neater) into older versions, so the code will work across more platforms.
+Here, the goal is not to polyfill or add in outdated functionality, but rather to allow you to use the newest syntax (which is often easier and neater) with older versions of the language, so the code will work across more platforms.
 The most popular transpiler available right now is Babel.

-Finally, vendor prefixing on bringing CSS features to browsers that do not yet support them by adding vendor prefixes (like -moz- for Firefox).
+Finally, vendor prefixing allows you to bring CSS features to browsers that do not yet support them by adding, that's right, vendor prefixes (like -moz- for Firefox) to CSS properties.
 Before a feature is fully supported and released to the mainstream, browser vendors hide features behind prefixes while they test them.
 Developers can access these features by adding the prefixes to their code.
 As one might imagine, this use of prefixes goes against their intention.
 Consequently, many vendors are currently moving away from this practice.

-Supporting older browsers and users with less than ideal internet connections involves some forethought; however, the payoff will be a better experience for everyone, a leaner site, and more readers!
+Supporting older browsers and users with less than ideal internet connections involves some forethought; however, the payoff will be a better experience for everyone, a leaner site, and more visitors!

 An alt tag provides a textual description as an alternative to an image, figure, or table, and it should always accompany these elements.
 If the image or graphical elements are essential to the content on the page, then the alt tag should provide the same information conveyed in the visual element.
 Since we take in an image at a glance, the alt text should mimic this experience as much as possible.
 What does that mean?
 Be concise.
 Convey the essential information and nothing more.
 You don't need to say, "An image of...," "A table of...," as screen readers will announce this information to visitors.